zcash/sapling-mpc/README.md

 &emsp;&emsp;When it’s finished, you will get a `new_params` file and a `hash` which you must need to record.
 You can find the `hash` and `new_params` as shown below:
 ![](https://raw.githubusercontent.com/tronprotocol/documentation-en/master/docs_without_index/internal-test/mpc-output.jpg)

 &emsp;&emsp;Notice: this process could take 0.5 ~ 1 hours depending on your hardware capacity and occupy 1.5 ~ 2GB of memory.

-8. Send your result to TRONZ, including the file `new_params` by keybase, and `hash` string by email.
-Feel free to state your os version in email.
-E.g. windows 7/centos 7.
+8. Send your result to TRONZ.
+Please send the file `new_params` by keybase; send `hash` string by email, feel free to state your os version in email, E.g. windows 7/centos 7.

 ## Dependency
 We reuse the phase 2 result of zcash https://download.z.cash/sapling-mpc/params as the first `params` of the process.
 In the end of the process, we generate a random beacon by using one Bitcoin block's hash as the seed of pseudo random number generator.
 The block's height will not be determined until the last participant completes his operation.
 After we've verified all participants' contributions, we will publish all the hashes on project [wiki](https://github.com/tronprotocol/mpc/wiki) page.